jasonbyrne/dry-types/README.md

 - `round(value: unknown, precision?: number): number` - Rounds a number to a specified precision
 - `roundDown(value: unknown, precision?: number): number` - Rounds a number down to a specified precision
 - `roundUp(value: unknown, precision?: number): number` - Rounds a number up to a specified precision
+- `roundToNearest(value: unknown, divisor: number): number` - Rounds a number to the nearest multiple of a divisor (e.g., round to nearest 10, 0.5, etc.)

 #### Date Converters